TheKingAde/MT5-Trading-Bot/README.md

 ## Disclaimer

-This trading bot is for educational and demonstration purposes only.
+!This trading bot is for educational and demonstration purposes only!.

 Do not use it with real funds.